w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 ![extrinsic menu](../assets/rebonding-1.png)

 Select the "staking" pallet and the "rebond" extrinsic.
-Enter the amount of tokens that are currently locked in unbonding that you want to rebond.
+Enter the amount of [Plancks](../learn/learn-DOT.md#polkadot) that are currently locked in unbonding that you want to rebond, where 1 DOT = 10,000,000,000 Plancks.
 Then click "Submit Transaction".

 ![confirm](../assets/rebonding-2.png)